 It was seen in Ref.~\cite{sahay2022decoder} that the choice of edge weights on this graph can be determined by examining simple error patterns at the bulk, boundary and corners of the unified lattice.
 We apply the same basic concept in this work, but we set the edge weights as free parameters $w_A$ to bulk edges on $\mathcal{R}_\mathbf{g}$ and $\mathcal{R}_\mathbf{b}$, and $w_B$ on $\mathcal{R}_\mathbf{r}$, as shown in Fig~\ref{fig:restricted_color_code}(c), where we adopt a matching graph which allows for the correction of all expected errors when the global symmetry is respected.
 In the following sections, specific weights were found by numerical tests depending on the noise model.

-Given a matching, we now lay out the procedure to obtain the relevant correction to the logical qubit subjected to $X$ errors on the underlying physical qubits.
-Note that the following procedure is valid for both the restriction and unified decoders.
-We first apply the Pauli-$Z$ corrections to qubits along the shortest paths between the pairs of defects determined by the matching algorithm.
+Given a matching on a particular lattice -- unified or restricted -- we now lay out the procedure to obtain the relevant correction to the logical qubit subjected to $X$ errors on the underlying physical qubits.
+Note that the following procedure is valid for both the restricted and unified lattices.
+We first apply the Pauli-$Z$ corrections to qubits along the shortest paths determined by the matching algorithm.
 This returns the logical qubit to the code space.
 During this process, we track the parity of a logical operator, here the vertical $Z$ logical depicted in Fig.~\ref{fig:example_of_unified_decoder_success}.
-Consider the case where the decoding algorithm has determined that pairs of defects are matched across this logical an odd (even) number of times.
-We successfully return the encoded qubit to the correct logical state if there are an odd (even) number of Pauli errors on the physical qubits along the logical, a method discussed in more detail in Ref.~\cite{brown2022conservation, sahay2022decoder}.
-In Fig.~\ref{fig:example_of_unified_decoder_success}, if the decoder finds the yellow matching, the corresponding correction applies $\overline{X}$ to the encoded qubit; the grey matching returns the lattice to the correct state.
+We successfully return the encoded qubit to the correct logical state if the decoding algorithm has determined that the parity of matched paths \textit{across} this logical is the same as the parity of physical Pauli errors on the qubits \textit{along} the logical, a method discussed in more detail in Ref.~\cite{brown2022conservation, sahay2022decoder}.
+For example, in Fig.~\ref{fig:example_of_unified_decoder_success}, if the decoder finds the yellow matching, the corresponding correction, together with the initial error, applies $\overline{X}$ to the encoded qubit; the grey matching returns the lattice to the correct state.
 Henceforth, we will refer to the MWPM-based decoder applied to syndrome data on the restricted (unified) lattice as the restricted (unified) decoder.